brson/the-end-of-unsafety/script.md

 This is one of the biggest revelations we've had in Rust's development
 - that there are vast audiences that want to write low level code but don't want to write C and C++.
-We see a lot of young programmers with backgrounds in Ruby and JavaScript getting into Rust, and creating the high-performance systems software.
+We see a lot of young programmers with backgrounds in Ruby and JavaScript getting into Rust, and creating their own high-performance systems software for the first time.

 And this points to Rust's greatest strength - it's culture and community.
 In Rust we are building a new systems programming culture,